Accidental pet damage and home insurance

 What if my dog damages someone else’s property?

-Third party insurance should cover you for unexpected costs including:
+Third-party insurance could cover you for unexpected costs including:

 - Damage to someone else’s property or belongings